Waterway Jurisdiction Determinations

 Some structures may be considered nonconforming and other county zoning restrictions may apply.
 Consult your local zoning office and be aware that the state is revising its statewide standards for shoreline development to give property owners more flexibility in the remodeling and repairs that can undertake on structures that don't meet current county setbacks.
 Visit the DNR Waterways page for information on placing piers or other in-water structures below the OHWM.

 - Does an OHWM determination constitute a taking of my land?

 No taking of land is occurring.
 The state has held title to the beds of natural navigable lakes since statehood when Wisconsin’s territorial leaders were authorized to dispose of lands under navigable waters that were previously under federal control.
 This law has been reaffirmed in numerous published decisions of the Wisconsin Supreme Court and other courts and should be readily understood by the attorneys serving title companies and property buyers and sellers.
 Typically, title companies include exceptions in title commitments for title to or rights of the public in and to any portion of the property lying below the OHWM.

 - Will there be a legal transfer of ownership?
 Will I be compensated?

 Since the ownership of the lakebed trust property could not have been legally transferred from the state, no transfer to the state can occur, nor has any property been taken from private landowners for which compensation is due.

-Can DNR supply assessors with maps to define lakebed property?
+- Can the DNR supply assessors with maps to define lakebed property?

-Lakebed lands have not been mapped, given the current state budget situation, it isn’t likely that the state will be able to map lakebeds.
-Lakebed mapping is not essential to the state's role as trustee of public waters - waterfront landowners have been complying for decades with lake and stream protections using OHWM determinations made on an as-needed basis.
-DNR and the department of Revenue are working together to provide additional guidance to assessors for addressing imprecise boundaries along waterways.
+Lakebed lands have not been mapped and it is not likely that the state will be able to map lakebeds.
+Lakebed mapping is not essential to the state's role as trustee of public waters.
+Waterfront landowners have been complying for decades with lake and stream protections using OHWM determinations made on an as-needed basis.